 - Handler Chains: $17

 The following is an estimate of our Breeding Season Wyrm prices.
-These are slightly more than convention costs to offset the extra time that it takes to roll genetics and to sculpt specifically to resemble the parents and any specific traits that have been requested.
+These are slightly more than convention costs due to the extra time it takes to roll genetics and to do custom sculpts made to resemble the parents and any specific traits that have been requested.

 - Tea-Cup Wyrms: $45 (surcharge of +$5 if the baby rolls wings)